sass/sass/doc-src/SASS_CHANGELOG.md

 * Allow control directives (such as `@if`) to be nested beneath properties.
 * Allow property names to begin with a hyphen followed by interpolation (e.g. `-#{...}`).
+* Fix a parsing error with interpolation in comma-separated lists.
 * Make `--cache-store` with with `--update`.
 * Properly report `ArgumentError`s that occur within user-defined functions.
 * Don't crash on JRuby if the underlying Java doesn't support every Unicode encoding.